padogrid/catalog-bundles/BUILD.md

 # Building catalogs

-This rep includes two (2) scripts for building catalogs.
+This repo includes two (2) scripts for building catalogs.
 To build catalogs for all products, run `update_all_catalog`.
-To build a catalog for a single product, run `update_catalog` as shown in examples below.
+To build a catalog for a single product, run `update_catalog` as shown in the examples below.

+To avoid staled catalogs, it is important that you update the catalogs  whenenver any of the following events occur.

+- Added a new bundle
+- Renamed a bundle repo
+- Updated the bundle header description

+## Build All Catalogs

 Build all catalogs.
-Typically, this command is used to update all in one shot.
+Typically, this command is used to update all the catalogs in one shot.

 ```bash
 ./update_all_catalogs
 ```

+## Build Individual Catalog

-Build one catalog at a time.
+Optionally, build one catalog at a time.

 ```bash
 # Build geode catalog